-CED 711.
+- CED 711.
 CRISIS INTERVENTION TECHNIQUES.
 Techniques for the application of counseling in crisis situations.
-3

-CED 712.
+3 - CED 712.
 COUNSELING CHILDREN AND ADOLESCENTS.
 Techniques for counseling children and adolescents in school and community settings.
 Prerequisite: CED 620.
-3

-CED 713.
+3 - CED 713.
 SEXUALITY ISSUES IN COUNSELING.
 Examines sexual development across the lifespan including physiological, psychological and sociocultural variables associated with various stages of development.
-Special emphasis will be placed on counseling issues related to sex and sexuality including sexual abuse, sexual development, sexual dysfunction, sexual orientation and sexual addictions.
+Special emphasis will be placed on counseling issues related to sex and sexuality, including sexual abuse, sexual development, sexual dysfunction, sexual orientation and sexual addictions.
 Prerequisite: Permission from course instructor.
-3

-CED 714.
+3 - CED 714.
 SUBSTANCE AND PROCESS ADDICTION COUNSELING.
 Study and application of theory and techniques of counseling to include assessment and treatment of substance abuse disorders and process addition from an individual and systemic perspective.
-3 models, methods, ethical and professional issues, basic skills, and challenges specific to the practice of school counseling with a diverse population.
-Effective collaboration and positive systemic impact on the school climate is emphasized.
-3

-CED 715.
+3 - CED 715.
 MARRIAGE AND FAMILY COUNSELING.
 Examination of theoretical approaches, assessment of family functioning, and intervention techniques in working with couples and families.
-Prerequisites: CED 600, 601, 604, and 605.
-3
+Prerequisites: CED